trzpro/pixel_themed_icon_expander/README.md

-# pixellanchericon
-Pixel Launcher Material You Icon Pack
+# Pixel Launcher Material You Icon Pack

 Expands icon number of Material You Themed Icons